deadlydog/deadlydog.github.io/_pages/Kudos.md

 ## Donations and thank you emails from the community

+2022-12-31

+$2.00 USD from George Georgevits for Path Length Checker app.

+---

 2022-07-24

 $2.00 USD from Tim Liepelt for Path Length Checker app.